diverso-lab/uvlhub-docs/docs/rosemary_cli/routing.md

 ---
 layout: default
 parent: Rosemary CLI
-title: Routes
+title: Routing
-permalink: /docs/rosemary/routes
+permalink: /docs/rosemary/routing
 nav_order: 4
 ---

-# Routes
+# Routing
 {: .no_toc }

 The rosemary command `route:list` allows you to list all the routes available in the project.
 This command is useful for getting a quick overview of available endpoints and their corresponding HTTP methods.